Updates June 2022

 - Cover your mouth and nose when you cough or sneeze.
 Do not use your hands.

 - Stay home if you feel unwell.
-If you have a fever, cough, or difficulty breathing, seek medical attention and call in advance.
-Calling in advance will allow your healthcare provider to quickly direct you to the right health facility.
+If you have a fever, cough, or difficulty breathing, seek medical attention.

 Rest assured your safety is our #1 priority!
 Together, we can prevent the transmission of all respitory infections!
 We look forward to seeing you soon!